Hamiltonian Simulation by Qubitization: Overview of the Quantum Signal Processor

 In the simplest case, one might wish to apply $\hat{H}$ multiple times to generate higher moments.
-When $\hat{H}$ is proportional to a unitary, this corresponds to phase accumulation, which is essential to precision measurements at the Heisenberg limit.
-Alternatively, if $\hat{H}$ is Hermitian, it is a quantum observable, thus $\hat{H}^2$ would allow a direct estimate of variance, and so on.
+For instance, $\hat{H}^2$ would allow a direct estimate of variance.
 Unfortunately, the subspace $\mathcal{H}_{\lambda}$ for each eigenstate $\ket{\lambda}$ is not invariant under $\hat{U}$ in general.
 As a result, repeated applications in this basis do not produce higher moments of $\hat{H}$ due to leakage out of $\mathcal{H}_{\lambda}$.
-The manner they do so depends on the undefined components of $\hat{U}$, must be analyzed on a case-by-case basis, and thus is of limited utility.
+The structure of this leakage depends on the undefined components of $\hat{U}$, must be analyzed on a case-by-case basis, and thus is of limited utility.